-In addition, the Wellness Center regularly hosts interns from the MFT graduate program at Converse and the counseling graduate program at Clemson.
+In addition, the Wellness Center regularly hosts interns from the counseling graduate program at Clemson.

 Unless it is an emergency, we strongly recommend scheduling an appointment if you need to see a counselor.
 There are three convenient ways to make an appointment: